IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 **Client-Server**
 ![General Architecture](../assignments/architectures/General-Architecture.PNG)

-* To maximize the bandwidth usage of our deployement services, we will be using client server architecture.
+* To maximize the bandwidth usage of our deployment services, we will be using client server architecture.
 The client will be what the user interacts with.
 The client is responsible for displaying data for the user and making API calls to the backend server.
 The server will be used to handling incoming requests from the client and is responsible for processing data.

 **User Login**
 ![User Login Architecture](../assignments/architectures/User-Login-Arch.PNG)